amirrezaask/go-web-template/README.md

 it's not a general purpose template or framework for everyone so don't expect to find everything you need.

 ## Used libraries:
-- SQLBoiler: for generating an ORM using a database-first approach.
+- SQLBoiler: for generating an ORM using a database-first approach. (recommended only for applications with a lot of tables)
-- sqlx: simpler approach to database, if you just want some help in binding to structs.
 - go-migrate: handling database migrations.
 - Cobra: command line functionality
 - Echo: Http web server